Skanyi/terraform-projects/eks/README.md

 When the above setup is done, we are now ready to deploy a sample application to test if everything is working as expected.
 In this step, we are going to create the following:

-    1. Deployment.
-        We create a simple deplyment using resource "kubernetes_deployment_v1" and nginx as the image for our container.
+1. Deployment - We create a simple deplyment using resource "kubernetes_deployment_v1" and nginx as the image for our container.

         ```
         resource "kubernetes_deployment_v1" "sample_application_deployment" {